 (3) When your opponent executes a sweep stroke: his cane is coming toward you, why not take advantage of this opportunity?
 The results can be beautiful. 🙂

 Once you’ve grabbed the cane, do not let the opponent regain the initiative.
 Counter your opponent and finish the game!

 As noted above, grabbing the cane is one of the ways to steal the lead.
 The converse is true; to prevent your opponent from stealing the lead means negating his/her ability to grab the cane.
 Sounds simple, doesn’t it?
 This takes a lot of practice.
 Preventing your opponent from grabbing the cane and stealing the lead is the focus of Bamboo Spirit Flow Drills 3 and 4.

 The same goes for life, doesn’t it?
 When an opportunity presents itself, GRAB IT!
 Or as my lovely departed Aunt of mine once said:

 “If cookies are being passed around, take one!”

-The mind-bending part about all of this is that an opportunity to grab your opponent’s cane may turn out to be a trap or a bait designed to finish YOU.
+The mind-bending part is that an opportunity to grab your opponent’s cane may turn out to be a trap or a bait designed to finish YOU.
 But that’s a post for another day.